Fairblock/ArbitrumContracts/Readme.md

 #### Addresses and Private Key Setup

-Addresses for the deployed contracts are hardcoded in the decrypter contract and ibe contract.
-You can modify these addresses by replacing them with newly deployed contract addresses if necessary.
+Addresses for the deployed contracts should be initialized in the decrypter contract and ibe contract.
+You can do this by calling the `initialize()` functions.
+Note that these addresses can only be set once.
 Ensure that you have a private key (`sk`) set to an account on the Arbitrum testnet (if testing on the testnet) that has enough funds to cover gas fees for deploying and interacting with the contracts.

 ### Installation Requirements